jemysh007/jemysh007/programming/Python.md

 ```

 ### 1.3 **Constants**

-Python doesn’t have built-in constants, but you can define them in uppercase.
+Python doesn’t have built-in constants, but you can define them in uppercase to indicate they should not be changed.

 ```python
 PI = 3.14159
 ```